 The advantages of the merger of Adobe and Behance

-Independently, both Adobe and Behance have become hallmarks within the creative industry, however their futures were not always so certain.
+Independent, both Adobe and Behance have become hallmarks within the creative industry; however, their futures were uncertain.

-Though corporate goliath Adobe has established itself as an essential presence, straddling nearly every creative industry, in 1998 the company was struggling and was nearly bought by Quark, which is now considered to be something of a relic within most creative circles.
+Though corporate goliath Adobe has established itself as an essential presence, straddling nearly every creative industry, in 1998, the company was struggling.
+Quark nearly bought it, which is now considered something of a relic within most creative circles.

-When the Behance network was founded as way for creative professionals to showcase their talents, there were already a number popular alternatives in the marketplace and we interviewed Behance co-founder and Vice President of Creative Industries at Adobe, Scott Belsky, who shed some light on the networks success and the recent acquisition of the network by Adobe.
+When the Behance network was founded as a way for creative professionals to showcase their talents, there were already several popular alternatives in the marketplace.
+We interviewed Behance, co-founder and Vice President of Creative Industries at Adobe, Scott Belsky, who shed some light on the networks success and the recent acquisition of the network by Adobe.

-Many people, have been wandering what impact this revelation will have on the Behance network, so we’re going to look at some of the changes that are already beginning to take place and what we could be seeing in the future.
+Many people have been wondering what impact this revelation will have on the Behance network, so we’re going to look at some of the changes that are already beginning to occur and what we could be seeing in the future.